whyehtasam/Totality-frontend-challenge/README.md

 - **Cart Management:** Users can add properties to their cart, adjust the quantity, and view the total price dynamically.
 - **Booking Status:** The status of each booking is dynamically updated and displayed to the user.
-- **Authentication Flow:** Users must log in to add properties to their cart or mark them as favorites.
+- **Authentication Flow:** Users can log in or sign up to the page using email and password or google account simply.
 - **Favorites:** Properties can be added or removed from the favorites list, which is stored in the global state.
 - **Checkout:** After adding properties to the cart, users can proceed to checkout, where they will see the final booking status.